 Do your neck and shoulders ache?
 Not long ago, you would have been told to rest, maybe use a neck brace, and wait until the pain had ebbed away.
 Doctors have changed their song about the best treatment for neck and shoulder pain.
 They now recommend movement instead of rest.

-As described in Neck and Shoulder Pain, a newly updated Special Health Report from Harvard Health Publications, there is mounting scientific evidence for the role of stretching and muscle strengthening in treating people with neck and shoulder pain.
+As described in Neck and Shoulder Pain, a newly updated Special Health Report from Harvard Health Publishing, there is mounting scientific evidence for the role of stretching and muscle strengthening in treating people with neck and shoulder pain.
 After a whiplash injury, for example, people heal sooner and are less likely to develop chronic pain if they start gentle exercise as soon as possible.
 For those with long-term pain (called chronic pain), results from controlled studies show that exercise provides some relief.

 One review of the research found that exercise programs to stretch and strengthen either the neck alone or the neck plus the shoulders and the trunk improve pain in the short and long term compared with standard treatment with pain relief medication.
 Other studies support strengthening, stretching, and general physical activity.
 But exactly how much exercise to do, what types are best, and how often it should be done have yet to be determined.
 That uncertainty might explain why, despite the evidence favoring the role of exercise in relieving neck and shoulder pain, fewer than half of people who see a health professional for these problems are prescribed exercise as part of their treatment plan.